cuberhaus/TFG/code/README.md

 La detección de objetos en concreto de pólipos ya se ha hecho con anterioridad, pero en este trabajo se ha buscado mejorar la precisión con la que se detectan los pólipos, evitando falsos positivos y falsos negativos.
 También se han investigado diferentes posibles soluciones al problema de la generación de imagen.

 # Abstract
-This project aim is to investigate and develop machinea learning models for image-to-image translation.
+This project aim is to investigate and develop machine learning models for image-to-image translation.
 The main goal is to improve the training of machine learning models in the task of polyp detection in colonoscopies.
-The main challenge in this kind of medical problems tends to be limitations on the scarcity, diversity and quality of the data.
-The objective is to
+The main challenge in this kind of medical problem tends to be limitations on the scarcity, diversity and quality of the data.
+The objective is to take advantage of the capabilities of generative models to generate synthetic data to improve the qualities of the existing dataset.
+In this case the dataset LDPolypVideo was used.
+It's made up of colonoscopy's videos, and it also contains masks (bounding boxes) which will be used to train the models.
+The detection of objects in particular of polyps is nothing new, but in this work we aim to improve the precision and avoid false positives and false negatives.
+We have also researched possible solutions to the problem of generative AI in images.

 # Guide